sven-hash/docs/docs/wallet/index.md

 ---
-sidebar_label: Nym Desktop Wallet
+sidebar_label: Nym Wallet
-description: "Setup and use the Nym Tauri Desktop Wallet."
+description: "Install and use the Nym Wallet."
 hide_title: false
-title: Nym Desktop Wallet
+title: Nym Wallet
 ---

 A Rust and Tauri desktop wallet implementation which gives access to the Nym mixnet, serving as a point of connection to interact with your node and to delegate stake to others!

 :::note

 Unlike the rest of the Nym codebase, the Nym Desktop Wallet is currently built via Yarn.
 Follow this doc for the instructions to do so.

+Pre-compiled versions of the Wallet for Mac, Windows, and Linux (compiled on Ubuntu 20) can be found [here](https://github.com/nymtech/nym/releases?q=wallet&expanded=true).

 :::